specsolutions/specsync-for-tfs-documentation/features/push-features/customization-requirement-synchronization.md

 ## Branch tagging and extra links

 - Use `links` to control how tags on the requirement document (for example `@bug:123`) create links from the requirement work item to other work items, and override link relationships when needed.
+When the link type has been explicitly defined, you must override the link type for the requirements to avoid the warning described in the [troubleshooting section](../../contact/troubleshooting.md#w5142).
 - When branch tagging is enabled, `branchTagPrefix` specifies how branched requirements are tagged (pairs with `customizations/branchTag`).
 See [Branch tag customization](customization-support-synchronizing-scenarios-from-a-branch.md) for details.
 - Use `linkOnChange` to automatically link changed requirements to another work item or pull request, similarly to the [Link on change customization](customization-automatically-link-changed-test-cases.md).